— This feature is available in the Professional Plus and Enterprise Editions. Learn more

-We have created a prototype JDBC driver for LabKey Server that allows clients to query against the schemas, tables, and queries that LabKey Server exposes using LabKey SQL
+The JDBC driver for LabKey Server allows client applications to query against the schemas, tables, and queries that LabKey Server exposes using LabKey SQL

 - Database URL: The base URL of the web server, including any context path, prefixed with "jdbc:labkey:".
 Examples include "jdbc:labkey:http://localhost:8080/labkey" and "jdbc:labkey:https://www.labkey.org/".
 You may include a folder path after a # to set the default target, without the need to explicitly set a catalog through JDBC.
 For example, "jdbc:labkey:http://localhost:8080/labkey#/MyProject/MyFolder"